 The LANDac Annual International Conference offers a podium for knowledge exchange between researchers, practitioners and private sector representatives interested in land governance for equitable and sustainable development.
-Anticipating that the COVID-19 global crisis will continue to restrict travel and large-scale events, the LANDac Annual International Conference 2021 will be held in an online format.
+As the COVID-19 global crisis continues to restrict travel and large-scale events, the LANDac Annual International Conference 2021 will be held in an online format.

 This year’s conference ‘Land, Crisis and Resilience’ focusses on the challenges that global, intertwining crises pose to land governance systems, processes and actors.
 The global pandemic and the expected economic decline play out simultaneously with ongoing effects of climate change and persistent food insecurity.
 The COVID-19 pandemic put land access and land governance under pressure, and both uncovered and deepened underlying problems.
 While we have only started to document the impacts of the pandemic on rural and urban livelihoods, we also need to ask how it plays out in relation to these other crises, chronic (such as poverty) or acute (e.g. climate-related hazards).
 To this background, the conference addresses three interconnected questions:

 2021 CONFERENCE PROGRAMME

 In response to the challenges posed by the COVID-19 global crisis, the LANDac Annual International Conference 2021 will be held in an online format.
 This online format broadens the ways for participants to attend the conference: people from all over the world can join us without having to travel.
 The programme of this conference will include a diversity of keynote speakers from research and practice (scroll below) and several parallel sessions (roundtables, workshops, discussions) that participants can actively join.

 Please note that the Call for Abstracts is closed – it is no longer possible to submit abstracts to the session organizers.

 Note: times are displayed in Central European Summer Time (CEST)